Early departure: Aryna Sabalenka upset at French Open - WHIZ News

 Unseeded Tamara Zidansek and 21st-seeded Elena Rybakina also advanced, reaching the second week at a major for the first time.

-Early in the afternoon, play was interrupted by rain on all courts besides the main stadium — where the roof is closed.
+Early in the afternoon, play was interrupted by rain on all courts besides the main stadium — where the roof was closed.
+Federico Delbonis said the interruption helped him calm down after stress started to get hold of him toward the end of the second set of his match with Fabio Fognini.

+Delbonis took a quick shower and eventually prevailed 6-4, 6-1, 6-3 to reach the fourth round at a Grand Slam for the first time.

+Fognini required treatment from a trainer after bloodying his hand by punching his racket strings in frustration multiple times early in the second set.

 Dampf reported from Rome.